oslabs-beta/seeql/README.md

 **Logging In**

-Log-in to your database to view all your tables.
-You have the option to log in with a `postgres://` URI connection string, or enter your database ceredentials individually.
+You have the option to log in with a `postgres://` URI connection string, or enter your database credentials individually.

 [IMAGE HERE]